A Control Theoretical Approach to Online Constrained Optimization: Introduction

 As a consequence, the alternative approach of structured methods has received increasing attention. ``Structured'' refers to the fact that the online algorithms are designed by incorporating information -- a model -- of the cost and constraints variability, with the goal of tracking $\{ \x_k^* \}_{k \in \N}$ with improved precision.
-One widely studied class of structured methods is that of \textit{prediction-correction} algorithms \cite{simonetto_class_2016,simonetto_prediction_2017,fazlyab_prediction_2018,li_online_2021,bastianello_extrapolation_2023}, which leverage a set of assumptions on the rate of change of~\eqref{eq:problem-intro} as a rudimentary model to provably increase tracking precision.
+Structured methods applied to constrainted online problems include prediction-correction \cite{simonetto_dual_2019,bastianello_extrapolation_2023}, interior-point methods \cite{fazlyab_prediction_2018}, and virtual queue algorithms \cite{cao_virtual-queue-based_2018}.
+These methods leverage a set of assumptions on the rate of change of~\eqref{eq:quadratic-online-optimization-general} as a rudimentary model to provably increase tracking precision.
+Although they outperform unstructured methods, these algorithms cannot reach zero tracking error and constraint violation.
 Recently, some of the authors have proposed a structured algorithm for unconstrained problems, which is designed using a fully fledged model of the cost function \cite{bastianello_internal_2022}.
-Accessing a detailed model of the problem allows us to draw from control theory to further improve tracking precision over previous algorithms.
-In this paper we focus on the control theoretical design of online algorithm, with the goal of extending it to solve constrained problems as well.
+Knowledge of this model yields an improvement in the algorithm's performance.
+In this paper we focus on extending this control theoretical design approach to constrained problems.
+Similarly to the unconstrained case, we will show that restricting to the class of problems~\eqref{eq:quadratic-online-optimization-general} it is possible to achieve zero tracking error and constraint violation.